SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 To swap for kafka see https://github.com/knative/eventing/tree/master/contrib/kafka/config

 For running on a cloud-provider cluster the helm charts and yaml config would need to be changed.
 In some places replicas and resources have been reduced to fit into minikube.
 For a cloud-provider cluster the upstream config defaults are more appropriate.

+To add custom fields for tracking requests (e.g. an order or customer id), add this to the 'meta.tags' section of the SeldonMessage and use the [predict_raw method in the model implementation](https://docs.seldon.io/projects/seldon-core/en/latest/python/python_component.html?highlight=predict_raw#low-level-methods)